Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-tutorial-build-task.md

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Se você quiser usar o CLI do Azure localmente, deverá ter CLI do Azure versão **2.0.46** ou posterior instalada e conectada com [AZ login][az-login].
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed  and logged in with [az login][az-login].
 Executar `az --version` para localizar a versão.
-Se você precisar instalar ou atualizar a CLI, consulte [instalar CLI do Azure][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 [!INCLUDE [container-registry-task-tutorial-prereq.md](../../includes/container-registry-task-tutorial-prereq.md)]